SheruShafiq/Bit-Exam-Main/docs/testsDocs/CP2077-15/TestPlanCP2077-15.md

 ### **Test Approach:**

-The test approach will be to use snapshot testing and unit testing to verify that the component renders correctly and displays the correct title text and subtext.
+The test approach will be to use unit testing to verify that the component renders correctly and displays the correct title text and subtext.

 ### **Test Cases**

-- Snapshot Testing
 - Test that the component renders without errors.
 - Test that the component matches its snapshot.
 - Unit Testing